cartesi/docs/docs/tutorials/compute-env.md

 The environment starts up a local blockchain network using [Hardhat](https://hardhat.org/), which is accessible on port `8545`.
 This network instance comes pre-installed with a number of user accounts, the first two of which we will use for `alice` and `bob`, with addresses respectively at `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266` and `0x70997970C51812dc3A010C7d01b50e0d17dc79C8`.

 Moreover, the network is instantiated with all the Cartesi Compute smart contracts already deployed.
-As such, these smart contracts are readily available for our tutorial DApps to use.
+As such, these smart contracts are readily available for our tutorial dApps to use.

 ### Cartesi Compute nodes

 For each of the two actors, `alice` and `bob`, the environment provides a corresponding off-chain *Cartesi Compute node*, which is responsible for carrying out computations on their behalf.
-In practice, each node is composed of a number of internal services, but DApp developers can safely abstract away these details completely.
+In practice, each node is composed of a number of internal services, but dApp developers can safely abstract away these details completely.

 ## Download and run